Marcao02/complaw-deeptech/linear_state_machine_language/examples/safe/smtlib/README.md

 Suppose the other instrument is a convertible promissory note, then (1)(C) says to ignore it, so the computation of the Safe(Cap) is insensitive to the conversion of the other instrument.

-But if the other instrument is a warrant or other convertile security, then it is included.
+But if the other instrument is a warrant or other convertible security, then it is included.

 A KISS(Debt) is a convertible promissory note, so it is excluded.

+(However, consider that the language says "immediately prior to the Equity Financing".
+Now, do we believe that immediately prior to the Equity Financing, the KISS(Debt) instruments have already converted?
+If we take this position, then we would include it.)

 #### The Safe(Cap) and Safe(Cap, No Discount) include KISS(Equity)